 Linear regressions are included for each of the wells.
-As well elevations were resurveyed in the fall of 2016 for all but seven of the wells, updated linear regressions lines are shown for 2023.
+As well elevations were resurveyed in the fall of 2016 for all but seven of the wells, updated linear regressions lines are shown for 2024.
 More data is needed to further determine trends in these wells.

 Two of the well nests in Fort Snelling Fen have more stable footing and were not resurveyed as part of the 2016 effort.
 Elevations at W1, W2, W3, W4, N3, N4, and N5 did not change in 2016, so there is a single linear regression on the graphs.
+The continuous data record for F3 was not available at the time of this report.